aaholmes/hybrid-chess-engine/README.md

 - **caissawary**: The main UCI chess engine.
 - **benchmark**: A suite for performance testing, measuring nodes-per-second and puzzle-solving speed.
+- **self_play**: A high-throughput data generation tool that plays games against itself to create training datasets for the neural network.

 ## References
 The architecture of Caissawary is inspired by decades of research in computer chess and artificial intelligence.
 Key influences include: